Virtual economy: Marketplace

-The release of Blizzard Entertainment's World of Warcraft in 2004 and its subsequent huge success across the globe has forced both MMORPGs and their secondary markets into mainstream consciousness, and many new market places have opened up during this time.
-A search for WoW Gold on Google will show a multitude of sites (more than 90 sponsored results As of June 2006) from which Gold can be purchased.
+The release of Blizzard Entertainment's World of Warcraft in 2004 and its subsequent success has propelled both MMORPGs and their secondary markets into mainstream consciousness, and many new marketplaces have opened up during this time.
 Real money commerce in a virtual market has grown to become a multibillion-dollar industry.
-In 2001, EverQuest players Brock Pierce and Alan Debonneville founded Internet Gaming Entertainment Ltd (IGE), a company that offered not only the virtual commodities in exchange for real money but also provided professional customer service.
-IGE had a trained staff that would handle financial issues, customer inquiries and technical support to ensure that gamers are satisfied with each real money purchase.
-It also took advantage of the global reach of synthetic worlds by setting up a shop in Hong Kong where a small army of technically savvy but low wage workers could field orders, load up avatars, retrieve store goods and deliver them wherever necessary.
-This lucrative market has opened a whole new type of economy where the border between the real and the virtual is obscure.
+In 2001, EverQuest players Brock Pierce and Alan Debonneville founded Internet Gaming Entertainment Ltd (IGE), a company that offered virtual commodities in exchange for real money while providing customer service.
+IGE had trained staff that would handle financial issues, customer inquiries and technical support to ensure that gamers are satisfied with each real money purchase.
+It also took advantage of the global reach of synthetic worlds by setting up a shop in Hong Kong where a large number of technically savvy but low wage workers could field orders, load up avatars, retrieve store goods and deliver them wherever necessary.
+This market has opened a novel type of economy where the border between real and virtual is obscure.

-Hundreds of companies are enormously successful in this newfound market, with some virtual items being sold for several million dollars, like Beeple's Everyday.
-Some of these companies sell multiple virtual goods for multiple games, and others sell services for single games.
-Virtual real estate is earning real world money, with people like 43-year-old Wonder Bread deliveryman, John Dugger, purchasing a virtual real estate for $750, setting him back more than a weeks wages.
-This virtual property includes nine rooms, three stories, rooftop patio, wall of solid stonework in a prime location, nestled at the foot of a quiet coastal hillside.
-Dugger represents a group of gamers that are not in the market for a real house but instead to own a small piece of the vast computer database that was Ultima Online, the mythical world in which the venerable MMO Ultima Online unfolds.
-Such trading of real money for virtual goods simply represents the development of virtual economies where people come together where the real and the synthetic worlds are meeting within an economic sphere.
+Hundreds of companies are succeeding in this newfound market, with certain virtual items being sold for several million dollars, such as Beeple's Everyday.
+Some companies sell multiple virtual goods for multiple games, and others sell services for single games.
+Virtual real estate is earning real-world money; for example, a 43-year-old Wonder Bread deliveryman, John Dugger, purchased virtual real estate for $750, setting him back more than a weeks wages.
+This virtual property includes nine rooms, three stories, a rooftop patio, a wall of solid stonework in a prime location, nestled at the foot of a quiet coastal hillside.
+Dugger represents a group of gamers that are not in the market for a real house but instead own a small piece of the virtual real estate in the mythical MMO Ultima Online.
+Such trading of real money for virtual goods simply represents the development of virtual economies, where people come together, as the real and the synthetic worlds meet within an economic sphere.